Own a Stylish City & Country Home for Less.

 Frequently Asked Questions:

 What is the Help to Buy: Equity Loan Scheme?

 The Help to Buy: Equity Loan scheme was made available through participating house builders and HomeBuy agents in April 2013 and is available to purchasers who wish to buy a new build property.
 The scheme works whereby the Government provides buyers with an equity loan of up to 20% of the value of a new build property so buyers only need to raise a 5% deposit themselves and obtain a 75% mortgage to make up the rest.

-Following regional price caps, and subject to meeting the eligibility criteria and affordability checks, you can use one of the Help to Buy schemes to purchase a property with a value up to £407, 400 at St Osyth Priory (East of England) and £349,000 at Factory No.1 (South West).
+Following regional price caps, and subject to meeting the eligibility criteria and affordability checks, you can use one of the Help to Buy schemes to purchase a City & Country property with a value up to £407, 400 at St Osyth Priory (East of England) and £349,000 at Factory No.1 (South West).

-The loan is interest free for the first five years.
-From year six a fee of 1.75% is payable on the equity loan, which rises annually year in April by the Consumer Prices Index (CPI) plus 2%.
+The loan is interest free for the first 5 years.
+From year 6 a fee of 1.75% is payable on the equity loan which rises annually year in April by the Consumer Prices Index (CPI) plus 2%.
 You pay a monthly management fee of £1 for the life of the equity loan.

 The equity loan can be repaid at any time within 25 years (or the terms of the mortgage), or on sale of the property.
 The total amount repayable by you will be the proportion of the market value of your home that was funded by this loan, plus interest and charges.
 The amount you will have to repay under the loan agreement will depend on the market value of your home when you repay the Help to Buy equity loan and the rate of inflation in the meantime.